Are you looking for test card numbers?

 v69 or earlier

-To ask the shopper if they want to store their card details, set enableStoreDetails to true when adding the Card Component.
+To ask the shopper if they want to store their card details, set enableStoreDetails to true when configuring the Card Component.
 This shows a checkbox for your shopper to choose to store their card details.
-To store the shopper's card details without asking if they want to, include in your /sessions request:

 Parameter Value